Abortion Screening Service

 It’s important to not rush into any decision about your unwanted pregnancy, and you shouldn’t feel pressured by anyone.
 You should decide when you are ready.
 We can even offer support and advice on how to tell your parents, friends, or significant other.
 You aren’t alone.
 In Georgia, you can have an abortion up to 20 weeks, and our team will show you compassion and understanding every step of the way.
 Our licensed medical professionals and trained advocates support your choice and serve Atlanta women from all backgrounds.
 We listen to your concerns without judging your decisions.

 Frequently Asked Questions About Abortion

-After an unwanted pregnancy diagnosis, it’s very common to have questions about types of abortions.
+After an unwanted pregnancy diagnosis, it’s very common to have questions about the types of abortions available to you.
 There are plenty of myths about abortions you may have heard, so it’s important to speak to a licensed medical professional to ensure you receive factual information about each option.
-At our Atlanta women’s clinics, we believe it’s critical for you to you make an informed decision about abortion and know your rights.
+At our Atlanta women’s clinics, we believe it’s critical for you to make an informed decision about abortion and know your rights.

-What’s the difference between a surgical and medical abortion?
+What’s the different between a surgical and medical abortion?

 During a medical abortion, you are given a special medication to terminate your pregnancy.
 Unlike a surgical abortion, it doesn’t require anesthesia.
 There are different types of surgical abortions, and the method used depends on how far along your pregnancy is and your preference.
-There are questions to be answered with both medical and surgical abortions, and it’s important you speak to a licensed medical professional about these questions before deciding.
+There are several questions to be answered with both medical and surgical abortions, and it’s important for you to speak with a licensed medical professional before deciding.